MaheshBhushan/Breast-Cancer-Classification-Using-Deep-Learning/README.md

 4. Run the code.

-## Results
-The XGBoost Regressor model achieves a high level of accuracy in predicting house prices.
-It provides valuable insights into the factors influencing house prices and can be used for real estate analysis and decision-making.
 ### Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: